Introduction to Java Functional(SAM) Interface

 Fast track reading :

-- Exaclty one abstract method is allowed
+- Exactly one abstract method is allowed

 - @FunctionalInterface is optional and it is valid even if annotation would be omitted.